 Not a problem but an asset

-There is no rational reason to be worried by this trend in an age of automation, assuming that one adopts a national revenue generating mechanism that puts automated factories, increasingly automated farms and other so-called artificial intelligence based sectors to work in the service of national wealth, rather than in the service of generating wealth solely for the owners of the means of production.
+There is no rational reason to be worried by declining population trends in economically advanced countries during an age of automation, assuming that one adopts a national revenue generating mechanism that puts automated factories, increasingly automated farms and other AI driven sectors to work in the service of national wealth, rather than in the service of generating wealth solely for a small class of business oligarchs.

-Contrary to Sinophobic propaganda, China’s One Child Policy has been such a success that it became relaxed to a two-child policy in 2015 whilst trends even in this policy continue to relax in favour of those seeking slightly larger families.
-Today, China’s success is generated largely through an industrial sector that is rapidly evolving into a industrial-technical hybrid sector where innovation is becoming as important as production.
+Contrary to Sinophobic propaganda, China’s one child policy has been such a success that it eventually was relaxed to a two-child policy, whilst today, there is no longer a need to manage population growth using such a system.
+In the 21st century, China’s economic success is generated largely through an industrial sector that is rapidly evolving into a industrial-technical hybrid sector where innovation is becoming as important as production.
 The Chinese innovation revolution has been described by President Xi Jinping as a drive to replace “made in China” with “created in China”.
 This is further bolstered by the fact that as more factories become increasingly automated, there becomes a gradually decreased need for large numbers of factory workers.

 Profit for people – generated by machines

 The critical element of the Chinese model is that the phenomenon of capital flight which is such a widespread problem in the west, is tightly monitored due to China’s strict rules about capital outflow from the country.
-Because of this, China is well prepared for an age when fewer Chinese will be in factories but more will be using modern technology to invent the next generation of modern technological marvels.
-Because the profits created by automation and artificial intelligence will be sustained, circulated and re-invested within China just as the profits created by the human hard already are, there is no danger of mass poverty among Chinese workers when more and more robots take the place of human workers.
+Because of this, China is well prepared for an age when fewer Chinese will be in factories but more will be using modern technology to invent the next generation of hi-tech marvels.
+Because the profits created by automation and artificial intelligence will be sustainably circulated and re-invested within China just as the profits created by the human hard already are, there is no danger of mass poverty among Chinese workers when more and more robots take the place of a human workforce.

 Finally, China’s world-leading education system gives Chinese the tools necessary to become world leading originators of new products, ideas and technological systems while the western education systems, particularly those funded by the state continue to fall further behind.